Double bar graphs

 5. Draw the bars

-Use the table below to contruct a double bar chart.
-We will follow all steps outlined above to construct this graph
+Using the table shown below, let us construct a double bar chart.
+We will follow all steps outlined above in order to construct the double bar graph.

-4. We put names on the x axis and scores on the y axis.
-If we had decided to make horizontal bars, we would have put names on the y axis and scores on the x axis
+4. We can put the names of the students on the x axis and the scores on the y axis.
+If we had decided to make horizontal bars, we would have put the names of the students on the y axis and the scores on the x axis.

 5. Finally, we draw bars.
 The double bar graph is shown below: